git-submariner/oddlyspecific/Leon/How to dejitter simulated lines (and draw them in the first place).md

 After calculation I transferred the velocity (based on the nearest point) of the previous frame to my current line, to get a direkt comparison.
 It's kind of mesmerizing how you can see where chaos emerges and how a uniform direction keeps the line clear and nice.
 ==GIF/Video of jittering lines==

+After setting up indicators, I was ready to solve to problem.

+## 1. Attempt
+My first idea was to find the line parts that are jittering by checking their velocity over time.
+I already built the visualiser, now I just need to modify it.
+To get the desired result, I multiplied the two visualiser vectors with eachother.
+The result would give a third vector which either appears rather small or rather large.
+I then defined a threshold under which the points would be classified as "jittering".
+The Generated group is then smoothed in the hope to cancel out the local jitter.

+### 1. Result
+Sadly that didn't really do the trick, as the jittering was still present.
+The point count changed to much over time, therefore the line was drifting all over the place.
+The isolated smoothing reduced to irregularities on a still frame, but in motion it still appeared hectic.

+## 2. Attempt
+My second idea was to calculate the angle in which the points are related to eachother on the line.
+The goal was to dampen that angle if it exceeds a certain threshold.
+In hindsight, it's not really more than a different angle on the 1.
+Attempt, but it felt like good idea in that moment.
+I think I've found about 5-6 variations to acquire the same group of points, maybe there will be use cases where only one of them does the trick.
+Other than that I'm just telling myself all this time is not totally wasted.

+### 2. Result
+See 1.
+Result but in visually slightly different.

+## 3. Attempt
+Now I was somewhere between desperate and cheeky, as my idea was to just force a constant point count.
+Easily done by resampling the line with a fixed segment count.
+I looked at the last frame and upped the number until it compared to the actual simulation quality wise.
+Only now I actually understood what is going on with the line.
+Reading all of this some of you might maybe go like "duh obvious you are doing x and that results in y", but if you are so far off the deep and like I was, sometimes you struggle to see the obvious.
+The line was expanding all over the place.
+Imagine blowing up a balloon with even smaller balloons scattered on it's surface.
+Due to the randomness of line growth you can't really fixate a certain point on the line, as it's relations and partitions change without logic or causality.
+In simple words: Stuff is all over the place.

+### 3. Result
+No improvement here - I just realized (maybe not so) obvious things.

+## 3.1 Attempt
+Now it's getting overcomplicated